 During Phase II, students work on research for their dissertation, supervised by a member of the BMS faculty.
-If this supervisor is a member of the postdoctoral faculty or otherwise not a permanent faculty member, a secondary supervisor with permanent status will be named.
-The student, supervisor(s) and mentor all sign a supervision agreement, outlining the research plan and their various duties and responsibilities.
+If this supervisor is a member of the postdoctoral faculty or otherwise not a permanent faculty member, a secondary supervisor with permanent status should be named.
+The student and supervisor(s) sign a supervision agreement, outlining the research plan and their various duties and responsibilities.
 Should the supervising relationship end, for instance because the supervisor takes up employment at another institution, the BMS will help the student find a replacement.

 In addition to their dissertation research, Phase II students should continue to deepen and broaden their mathematical knowledge, in a study program arranged with their supervisor.
-Typically this includes one or two Advanced Courses per semester, especially in the first two years of Phase II.
-Students who are members of one of the BMS Certified Units (such as Research Training Groups and Collaborative Research Centers) should participate in its structured programs, typically including regular seminar lectures.
-Phase II students are expected to regularly attend the BMS Fridays and should take advantage of the additional offers of the BMS (such as summer schools and soft-skills training).
+Typically, this includes one or two Advanced Courses per semester, especially in the first two years of Phase II.
+Students who are members of one of the BMS Certified Units (such as Research Training Groups and Collaborative Research Centers) should participate in its (structured) program, typically including regular seminar lectures.
+Phase II students are expected to regularly attend the MATH+ Friday Colloquia and should take advantage of the additional offers of the BMS (such as summer schools and soft-skills training).
+In addition, Phase II students must submit a report on their activities to the BMS Office once a year.

-Students - especially those intending to apply for postdoctoral positions - should gain teaching experience, for instance by serving as an assistant for one of the BMS Basic Courses.
+Students - especially those intending to apply for postdoctoral positions - should gain teaching experience, for instance by serving as a teaching assistant for one of the BMS Core Courses.

 Phase II of the BMS should usually be completed within six semesters; in particular, the BMS is not able to provide funding beyond that point.
-The regulations of the individual university govern the submission and defense of the dissertation.
+The regulations of the individual universities govern the submission and defense of the dissertation.
 With the award of the doctoral degree, the BMS student is welcomed into the ranks of the BMS Alumni, while student membership in the BMS ends.

-8. BMS SCHOLARSHIPS
+9. BMS FUNDING

 The BMS has a limited number of Phase I scholarships to offer to certain incoming students as part of the BMS admissions process.
 Phase I scholarships are initially granted for three semesters and can be extended to a fourth semester.
-Students in Phase I with sufficient German language skills are normally expected to support themselves with student jobs, for instance serving as tutors for undergraduate classes.
+Students in Phase I with sufficient German language skills are normally expected to support themselves by other means, either with student jobs like tutoring for undergraduate classes, or by applying for outside scholarships, for instance from the Studienstiftung des deutschen Volkes.

-Most BMS Phase II students are supported by large-scale research projects in Berlin - typically the BMS Certified Units - and others by individual research grants of their supervisors.
-The BMS will help all students find appropriate funding for Phase II, although scholarships from the BMS itself are available only for a small fraction of Phase II students.
+Most BMS Phase II students are supported by the various large-scale research projects in Berlin - typically holding positions in MATH+ projects or in the BMS Certified Units - and others are supported by individual research grants of their supervisors.
+The BMS will help all students find appropriate funding for Phase II, although funding from the BMS itself is available only for a small fraction of Phase II students.

-Since it is often the case that external funding is available, but only after a delay of several months, the BMS uses some of its scholarship funds for "gap funding".
+Since external funding is often available, but only after a delay of several months, the BMS uses some of its funds for "gap funding".
 Any student who has transitioned into Phase II after completing the Phase I coursework and the BMS Qualifying Exam (each with grades of at least "good" as outlined above) can apply for up to six months of gap funding.
 Gap funding can also be provided later in Phase II, for instance when the source of external funding changes.
-The BMS, however, cannot provide any scholarship to students who have already received three years of funding for Phase II.
+The BMS, however, cannot provide any funding to students who have already received three years of funding for Phase II.